naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/autog_iclr25/README.md

 ```
 @inproceedings{autog_iclr25,
 title = {AutoG: Towards automatic graph construction from tabular data},
-author = {author = {Zhikai Chen and Han Xie and Jian Zhang and Xiang song and Jiliang Tang and Huzefa Rangwala and George Karypis}},
+author = {Zhikai Chen and Han Xie and Jian Zhang and Xiang song and Jiliang Tang and Huzefa Rangwala and George Karypis},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }